Benefits of Beauty Oils

 The Sanctuary Spa sells what used to be available only in their spa.
 Loved by celebrities, the Therapist’s Secret Facial Oil is a youth boosting treatment made up of jojoba, rosehip, sunflower and wheatgerm with added essential oils of frankincense and rose.

-From Spiezia Organics (www.spieziaorganics.com) comes the Organic Rose and Vanilla Face Oil.
-Using vanilla pods and rose oil this delicately scented oil can be used on its own as a moisturizer or as a base under make-up.
+Check out organic face oils from Spiezia Organics (www.madeforlifeorganics.com).
 Spiezia Organics are a small team based in Cornwall where all the products are made.
 They have strict ethical policies and were the first company in the UK to be fully accredited with Soil Association across their entire skincare range.
-Spiezia has become synonymous with luxury and forward thinking in the world of organic skincare.
+Spiezia is synonymous with luxury and forward thinking in the world of organic skincare.
 (See also Inlight.com.)

 Jane Scrivner, she of the detox books has a range of organic skincare products.
 The Pure Rose Gold Skin Attar is a blend of Bulgarian rose otto oil and jojoba oil.
 Especially good for dry, sensitive and ageing skins, Jane says for any oil still left on your fingers, wipe on yourself, it’s too good to wipe on a towel! (www.janescrivner.com)